NielDB/mongodb-sharded/README.md

 ### 1.2 Deployment

-To provision the hardware, you can create your own Kubernetes cluster on GKE or use one of the included files: `terraform/gkecluster.tf` or `scripts/createCluster.sh`.
+To build the infrastructure, you can create your own Kubernetes cluster on GKE or use one of the included files: `terraform/gkecluster.tf` or `scripts/createCluster.sh`.
+Edit the one of the according files to your preferences.

+To use terraform, you should supply a Google Cloud service account key at `terraform/creds/serviceaccount.json`.

-Using a command-line terminal/shell, execute the following (first change the password variable in the script "generate.sh", if appropriate):
+To provision the cluster, use a command-line terminal/shell and execute the following (first change the variables in the file "resources/config", if appropriate):

     $ cd scripts
     $ ./generate.sh

 This takes a few minutes to complete.
 Once completed, you should have a MongoDB Sharded Cluster initialised, secured and running in some Kubernetes StatefulSets.
 The executed bash script will have created the following resources:

-* 3x Config Server Replica Set containing 3x replicas (k8s deployment type: "StatefulSet")
+* 3x Replicas of a Config Server Replica Set (k8s deployment type: "StatefulSet")
 * 3x Shards with each Shard being a Replica Set containing 1x Primary, 1x Secondary and 1x Arbiter (k8s deployment type: "StatefulSet")
 * 2x Mongos Routers, scaling with a hpa up to x30 (k8s deployment type: "StatefulSet")